MetaMask/core/docs/reviewing-release-prs.md

 ## 2. Review types of changes

-Now that you've located new commits, the next step is to begin to classify the changes in those commits so that the changes can be communicated effectively.
+Now that you have a set of commits to reference, the next step is to begin to classify the changes in those commits so that they can be communicated effectively.

 First, it's important to understand which changes are important to communicate and which are not.
 While some developers might care about every single change made to the code, the people who will end up using the packages in this monorepo — consumers — only care about that part of code they can actually see and work with.
-So here are the changes that are worth announcing:
+So here are the changes you will want to consider:

 - Changes to interfaces
 - Changes to behavior
-- Changes to runtime dependencies
+- Changes to runtime dependencies (but only additions or upgrades)
 - Changes to consumer-facing documentation

 Conversely, you generally should not need to worry about: